Understanding Bond Insurance and Enhancements

 Low benefit scenarios:

-The durable lesson: Insurance premiums are fixed, but interest savings vary with credit spread.
+The lesson worth internalizing: Insurance premiums are fixed, but interest savings vary with credit spread.
 Wider spreads make insurance more valuable.

 Credit Enhancement Alternatives (Beyond Insurance)